jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     Cargo.toml
     ```

-2. Create an asynchronous main function using `tokio` and grab respectively Application Instance, Announcement ID and recipient-seed from the command line.
+2. Create an asynchronous main function using `tokio` and grab the Application Instance, Announcement ID and Recipient seed from the command line.

     ```rust
     #[tokio::main]